Restorative Dentistry – Philadelphia, PA

 Instead of making your crown out of a gold or silver amalgam, we can use tooth-colored porcelain.
 This material can be color-matched so that it’s indistinguishable from your other natural teeth.
 As a result, most people won’t even know that you had dental work done at some point.
 Like fillings, the lifespan of your crown depends on what kind of care you give it; one can usually stay in your mouth for about 10 to 15 years before needing to be replaced.

-At some practices, you’ll need to wait a few weeks after having impressions taken before you can get a permanent crown.
-That means making multiple trips to the practice and having to worry about protecting a temporary crown in the meantime.
-However, Dentex Dental at Bustleton is proud to offer one-visit restorations that can be designed, made, and placed over the course of just a single visit, letting you enjoy a stronger, more attractive smile much faster.
+At some dental offices, you’ll need to wait a few weeks after having impressions taken before you can get a permanent crown.
+That means making multiple trips to the dental office and having to worry about protecting a temporary crown in the meantime.
+However, Dentex Dental of Philadelphia is proud to offer one-visit restorations that can be designed, made, and placed over the course of just a single visit, letting you enjoy a stronger, more attractive smile much faster.

 With a dental bridge, it’s possible to replace either a single tooth or several teeth in a row.
 The restoration is actually made of multiple prosthetic teeth connected to each other.
 The crowns at both ends are meant to rest on the natural teeth that are still in your mouth; this gives your new teeth stability when you use them to bite and chew.